---

 - **Correlate signals and findings**: Cross-reference active security signals with open findings to determine whether an alert is tied to a known posture issue.

-- **Inspect and manage detection rules**: List and retrieve detection rule definitions to understand what logic is generating signals.
+- **Inspect and manage detection rules**: List, retrieve, create, update, and delete detection rules to understand and manage the logic generating signals.

 - **Manage suppressions**: Create, update, and delete suppressions to silence noisy rules for specific conditions without disabling them entirely.